Deliver “Delight and Passion” to people

 ▲ Mori Goshi of Kikuchi Environmental Factory Clean "Guided by a single line, we explore the story.
 A tour route of waste processing"

-Takahashi: "There is no need to follow existing theories.
-Different people have different perspectives.
-Each member of our team will honestly and unashamedly share what has moved them and their strong feelings, and we want to be a professional group that can create concept design that ultimately lead to customer satisfaction.
+Takahashi: "There's no need to follow existing theories.
+Everyone has different perspectives.
+We aim to be a professional group where each member can honestly and fearlessly convey what moved them and their strong feelings, and where that ultimately leads to customer satisfaction through concept design."

-Personally, I want to be a designer who is always pursuing new expressions.
-Currently, I am in charge of not only displays spaces but also commercial facilities, but the importance of identifying the essence and how to convey it remains the same.
-I would like to continue challenging myself in various genres in the future.
+Personally, I want to be a designer who constantly pursues new forms of expression.
+Currently, I'm working on projects for commercial facilities as well as displays spaces, but the importance of discerning the essence and communicating it remains the same.
+I want to continue challenging myself in various genres in the future.

-People around me often say, "You look like you're having fun at work," but I feel that I'm at my most myself when I'm enjoying my work and working on concept design that I think are really good.
-I question common sense, dig deep into things that I find strange, find a point of view, and incorporate that into concept design.
-I intend to continue to face concept design that I want to express head-on."
+People often tell me, "You seem to enjoy your work," but I feel most like myself when I'm finding enjoyment in my work and working on concept design that I truly believe in.
+I question conventional wisdom, delve deeper into things that I find puzzling, find a new perspective, and translate it into concept design.
+I intend to continue facing concept design I want to express head-on."

 Finally, speaking from the perspective of someone who has been at the forefront of design for over 20 years, Takahashi has this to say to his future colleagues:

-Takahashi: "NOMURA is a company where you can get involved in anything you want, from spatial design to graphics, video, and even architecture, as long as you have the motivation.
-I hope you will find your own enjoyment in this ideal environment."
+Takahashi: "NOMURA Co.,Ltd. is a company where you can get involved in anything you want to do, as long as you have the motivation, from spatial design to graphics, video, and even architecture.
+I hope you will find your own way of enjoying yourself in this ideal environment."

 Even with a career spanning more than 20 years, Takahashi's desire to explore new forms of expression is inexhaustible.
 His challenge to identify the essence and give form to emotions continues to expand into unknown territory.